dalilander/Install-script-for-OpenCV4-REMOVED/README.md

    sudo apt-get install protobuf-compiler libprotobuf-dev

-   This line could/should be added to the install script.
+   This line could/should be added into the install script.

 I AM READING AN (IMO CRAPPY) OPENCV4 BOOK FROM PACKT AND WHILE DOING THAT I FIND STUFF THAT IS NOT WORKING OR MISSING FROM THE
 UBUNTU ENVIRONMENT.
 I WILL ADD NOTES ABOUT THOSE HERE.